 Hiking to John- Suwan viewpoint should take you about 10-15 minutes from the carpark at Freedom Beach.
 The hike is relatively easy, with a steep climb near the end.
 You will know you are at the end when you reach a massive boulder.
 Climb over a few rocks onto the boulder to take in this beautiful view.
-Access to the viewpoint will set you back 50 Baht (1.50$), with an additional 50 Baht at the entrance to Freedom Beach.
+Access to the viewpoint will set you back 50 Baht (1.50$).

 Cost: 100 Baht (3$)